by Veronica Morris, PhD

 Consider buying at least a cheap vest early to get your dog comfortable with wearing working gear.

-Research your state laws (using the Animal Law Resource Center’s search tool) to determine your public access rights with a service dog in training.
+Research your state laws to determine your public access rights with a service dog in training.
+This table of service animal laws makes it easy.

 Gradually visit more and more difficult environments in pet-friendly places, saving situations with lots of crowds, food, etc. for later.
-Start training to PSDP’s Public Access Standard.
+Start training to the standards in PSDP’s Public Access Test.

 Once you and your dog are able to pass the Service Dog in Training (SDIT) Manners Evaluation, you are ready to transition to more challenging places and situations.